 When Are Wasps Most Active

-The first thing to do is correctly identify the insect.
-Wasps have a slender body, cylindrical legs, and appear to have shiny smooth skin.
-Yellow Jackets are a different kind of the same variety of wasp.
+The first thing to do is correctly identify the insect you are dealing with.
+Wasps have a slender body, cylindrical legs, and appear to have shiny, smooth skin.
+Yellow jackets are a different kind of the same variety of wasp.
 They are typically more aggressive, though their sting hurts less.
 Bees are full-bodied and very hairy compared to yellow jackets.
 Their hind legs are flattened for collecting and transporting pollen.
 (Try to leave the bees alone so they can do their pollinating!)

 How to Get Rid of Wasps and Yellow Jackets

 We recommend using Wasp Rescue Traps.
 They work like a charm for yellow jackets, wasps, and hornets (read instructions carefully when dealing with nests and insects).
-At our Portland Nursery, we carry the traps to suit your needs, and would be happy to answer any questions you may have.
+At our Portland garden center, we carry the traps to meet your needs, and would be happy to answer any questions you may have.

 How to Keep Yellow Jackets Away from a Picnic

 If you are heading to a picnic or camping trip, we have a wasp solution for you!
-Rescue makes a small, flat trap that is easy to pack in your picnic basket.
+Rescue makes a small, flat trap that is easy to pack with you.
 Camp dinners will be more enjoyable with one of these traps hanging from a nearby tree.